kelj0/Web-Dev/notesJS.md

 ### Event handlers<a name="event-handlers"></a>

-Following code snippets are self explainatory
+When you click on page, outputs oi
 ```html
 <p>Demo html</p>
 ```
-When you click on page, outputs oi
 ```js
 window.addEventListener("click", () => {
     console.log("oi");
 });
 ```

+---
+Only if you click on button it outputs oi
 ```html
 <button>Click me</button>
 <p>No handler here.</p>
 ```
-Only if you click on button it outputs oi
 ```js
 let button = document.querySelector("button");
 button.addEventListener("click", () => {
   console.log("oi");
 });
 ```

+---
+Button that outputs oi only one time , then removes listener from it
 ```html
 <button>Act-once button</button>
 ```
-Button that outputs oi only one time , then removes listener from it
 ```js
 let button = document.querySelector("button");
 function once() {